Where Can I Find Online Courses to Become a Certified Dietary Manager?

 Important Facts About Certified Dietary Managers & Programs

 |Programs||Supervised training in an internship after college graduation|

 |Common Courses||Nutrition assessment, sanitation practices, human resource management|

 |Possible Careers||Dietitian or nutritionist|

 Barton County Community College in Great Bend, Kansas, provides several distance learning opportunities in dietary management.
 The 16-credit-hour certificate program includes online courses in food management and nutrition theory.
 The college also offers a distance learning associate's degree in conjunction with Kansas State University.

 The two-semester dietary manager certificate program at the Community College of Allegheny County in Pittsburgh, Pennsylvania, includes online courses in medical terminology, nutrition, food service, and nutrition therapy.
 This program requires a summer session consisting of a dietetic seminar and a supervised clinical practice.

 University of North Dakota

 Offered either online or through mail correspondence, the nutrition and foodservice professional training course provided by the University of North Dakota, based out of Grand Forks, North Dakota, requires 120 hours of classroom instruction and 150 practical hours under the supervision of a registered dietician.
-Topics include personnel management, nutrition, sanitation and food production.
+Topics include personnel management, nutrition and food production.
 The university also offers an online dietary exam review course that can help you prepare for the DMA credentialing exam.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: